tdkotecha/CalculiX-Workflow/Crankshaft/Kurbelwelle/Readme.md

 * I have tried to do this,

-- First, when normal meshing was done it showed around 220 surface distortion errors, because of which the non-jacobian error showed in CGX
+-First, when normal meshing was done it showed around 220 surface distortion errors, because of which the non-jacobian error showed    in CGX

 -Then, i used transfinite function to do finer meshing and overcome surface meshing, but still it showed 20 surface distortion.